 North-East on Mosquito Road; go past pond on right.
 Go to next major intersection, turn hard left (at bank of mailboxes.)
 YOU ARE NOW ON ROCK CREEK ROAD EVEN THOUGH THERE IS NO SIGN.

-Stay right at next forek One Eye Creek Road) continue on One Eye Creek Rd - to next left at next intersection to Rock Creek Rd - (basically stay on pavement then stay on main road) Continue about 3.8 miles to left at intersection to Slate Mountain Mine Rd. #12n83
+Stay right at next fork (One Eye Creek Road) continue on One Eye Creek Rd - to next left at next intersection to Rock Creek Rd - (basically stay on pavement and then stay on main road) Continue about 3.8 miles from the mailboxes to left at fork of Slate Mountain Mine Rd. #12n83

-Continue 1.2 miles to crossing at Whaler Creek and junction of private easement road/CAT trail/double track that runs north and follows along whaler creek, upstream to creek crossing.
-Cross creek and continue up hill on trail - not for sure where the property line is but is seems to me 100-150 feet up road from creek. (property has never been surveyed).
-There is a turn to the left, and then two "tiered" landings, or flattened areas, not sure it these are on property or not. this road/trail heads uphill and then runs right, crosses a stream bed (that normally has water year round) and then runs est along the hillside for approx. 200 yards then turns northward to the left and becomes very, very steep and rocky.
+Continue 1.2 miles to crossing at Whaler Creek and junction of private easement road/CAT trail/double track that runs north and follows along whaler creek.
+Park somewhere here near creek and walk along skid trail upstream to creek crossing.
+Cross creek and continue up hill on skid trail - not for sure where the property line is but is seems by maps it's 250-300 feet up road from creek. (property has never been surveyed).
+There is a turn to the left, and then two "tiered" landings, or flattened areas, not sure it these are on property or not.
+This road/trail heads uphill and then runs right, crosses a stream bed (normally not wet year round) and then runs east along the hillside for approx. 200 yards then turns northward to the left and becomes very, very steep and rocky.
 Follow for 150-200 yards and this will take you to the northern boundary that is marked with national forest boundary signs. (the national forest boundaries have been surveyed in the 70's for a timber sale. those boundaries are marked.

 Please call before you just head out though, and don't go alone.
 Except for the occasional motorcycle, I have never seen anyone or even found a fresh footprint in the 25 or so times I have been up there.
 Let someone know where your going and when you'll be back.